nickjmoss/interview/README.md

 Steps to Run:
 1. Use <code>git clone</code> to clone this project
+2. Go to the repo's directory and run <code>npm install</code> to install all the dependencies.
-2. This project used nodemon so run <code>nodemon server/index.js</code> to start the server.
+3. This project uses nodemon so run <code>nodemon server/index.js</code>
-3. Then run <code>npm start</code> to run the React frontend.
+4. Then run <code>npm start</code> to run the React frontend.

+The node server should run on port 3001 and the react app should run on port 3000.